PeterZelinka/Cardinality-Constrained-Portfolio-Optimisation/README.md

 ![Screenshot 2021-06-15 at 21 05 19](https://user-images.githubusercontent.com/85829899/122634018-ff070f00-d0db-11eb-83c1-39d504d6baa2.png)

 ## Limitations
-Like many other projects, this project too has areas for improvement.
-The main one is that the code for optimizing the portfolios (i.e. Random Search.py and Genetic Algorithm.py) is rather inefficient.
+Like many other, this project too has areas for improvement.
+The main one is the efficiency of code for optimization of the portfolios (i.e. Random Search.py and Genetic Algorithm.py).
+Run times of these codes is quite significant.
 This is due to relatively high number of iterations (Number of assets in an index * 1000 for every value of 𝜆) coupled with somewhat ineffective ways for calaculations.
-This in turn, resulted in extensive runing times.
-Reducing run times of the codes would significantly improve chances of the project being used for a real world application.
+Reducing run times of the codes by making the calculations more efficient would significantly improve chances of the project being used for a real world application.

 ## Installation